-According to the African Development Bank corruption costs African governments up to 50% in lost tax revenues.
-Worse still it can have a devastating effect on government services leaving ordinary people without vital help in time of need.
+According to the Mo Ibrahim Foundation corruption costs Africa US$148bn per annum which is equivalent to 50% of the continent's tax revenue and 25% of its GDP.
+This has a devastating effect on government services leaving ordinary people without vital help in time of need.
 In his book, The Bottom Billion, Paul Collier tells how a sum of money was tracked from its release by the Ministry of Finance in Chad to its intended destination at a rural health clinic.
 On the course of its journey there no less than 99% of the money disappeared denying sick people vital medicines and potentially life-saving treatment.

 nations, then, corruption is a hole in the heart bleeding the very life-blood

 out of their economies, holding back progress and stifling development

 and in some countries it is so entrenched that it will take decades to

 weed out completely and even then only if governments are determined to

 of corruption include bribing public officials (e.g. according to the

 World Bank in 2011 80% of businesses in Nigeria paid bribes to government